llvm/llvm-project/llvm/docs/HowToUpdateDebugInfo.rst

 Examples of transformations that should follow this rule include:

-* Hoisting identical instructions from successors of a conditional branch or sinking those from different predecessors.
+* Hoisting identical instructions from all successors of a conditional branch or sinking those from all different predecessors.
 For example, merging identical loads/stores which occur on both sides of a CFG diamond (see the ``MergedLoadStoreMotion`` pass).
 For each group of identical instructions being hoisted/sunk, the merge of all their locations should be applied to the merged instruction.